FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/95-Web-Development/90-Taking-a-migrated-application-to-the-web.md

 This web applications do not require any installation and can be deployed to customers using a simple link.

-If at a later time you wish to deploy the application as an app in the store and want it to run natively, you can always use PhoneGap to run that application natively.
+If at a later time you wish to deploy the application as an app in the store and want it to run natively, you can always use PhoneGap or other similar technologies such as NativeScripts, ReactNative etc... to run that application natively.

 If you still choose to use native technologies, we recommend that you'll look into Xamarin - which allows you to create mobile native apps using .NET while sharing the maximum amount of code between the different platforms.